mwclance/APPMLHDFE/README.md

 ---

 ## Repository Contents
-- **R Scripts**: Implementation of Poisson-based expectile regressions with an example simulated dataset.
+- **R Scripts**:
+  - **appml_r2.R**: function to estimate APPML
+  - **estimation_r2.R**: replicates Figure 1 and Table 4 in *"The Tails of Gravity: Using Expectiles to Quantify the Trade-Margins Effects of Economic Integration Agreements"*
+  - **Sim_Chi2_updated.R**: replicates the small simulation in *"The Tails of Gravity: Using Expectiles to Quantify the Trade-Margins Effects of Economic Integration Agreements"*
+  - **example**: example of APPML on a simulated dataset